IDinsight/aaq_core_template/README.md

 [FAQT](https://github.com/IDinsight/faqt) library.

-This module is the core application that receives inbound messages in json, matches them to FAQs in the database, and returns the the top N matches as json.
+This module is the core application that receives inbound messages in json, matches them to FAQs in the database, and returns the top N matches as json.

 ![AAQ Core app](docs/readme/images/aaq_template-core.png)